wstran/DIDRegistry/README.md

 5. **Query Interface**: Retrieve identity information and status

 This implementation provides a solid foundation for decentralized identity management on TON blockchain with enterprise-grade security and optimization.

+### ⚠ Design Note

+This contract intentionally uses `publicKey` as the unique identifier for DID registration and updates, instead of `wallet address`, because:
+- On TON, `address` is derived from contract state (code + data) and cannot be used to recover `publicKey`.
+- Verifying off-chain signatures (e.g., from frontend or mobile clients) requires the raw `publicKey`.
+- This design aligns with the DID spec and the security model of TON.

+We generate the signature payloads in a consistent `key:value` format for each action, hashed with `sha256()` and verified using `checkSignature()`.
+This ensures robustness against signature malleability and easy reproduction on the client-side.